 Post-Seminar Reception: The office of Seed IP Law Group LLP, Columbia Center, 701 Fifth Avenue, Floor 54, from 5:00 – 6:30 p.m.

-MCLE: Two Washington State MCLE credits have been approved for the seminar.
+MCLE: Two Washington State MCLE credits were approved for the seminar.

 Russell C. Pangborn, Partner, Seed Intellectual Property Law Group LLP | Mr. Pangborn is a partner at Seed Intellectual Property Law Group, where he focuses his practice largely on trademark and technology.
 He specializes in trademarks and internet policy, including strategic counseling, portfolio management, and enforcement for trademarks and domain names.
 Mr. Pangborn is admitted to the Washington Bar, the California Bar, the U.S. District Court for the Central District of California, and the U.S. District Court for the Northern District of California.
 He is also an active member of INTA and ICANN.